On the maximum of the weighted binomial sum $(1+a)^{-r}\sum_{i=0}^{r}\binom{m}{i}a^{i}$: Introduction

 and thus

 \end{enumerate} \end{thm}

 We prove the log-concavity of $\{\f{r}\}_{r=0}^{m}$ in Section~\ref{sec:log-concav}.
-Section~\ref{sec:peak} contains the proof about the location of the peak, while Section~\ref{sec:long prop} contains the proof of a key lemma used in Section~\ref{sec:peak}.
-We find bounds for the maximal value of $\{\f{r}\}_{r=0}^{m}$ and prove its asymptotic behaviour in Section~\ref{sec:maxvalue}.
-In Section~\ref{sec:avgvalue}, we consider the probability distribution obtained by properly normalizing the sequence $\{\f{r}\}_{r=0}^{m}$.
+Section~\ref{sec:peak} contains the main ingredients for the proof about the location of the peak in the nonexceptional cases, while Section~\ref{sec:long prop} contains the proof of a key lemma used in Section~\ref{sec:peak}.
+The proof of Theorem~\ref{1.1}~\ref{1.1.(b)} is completed in Section~\ref{exceptions}.
+We find bounds for the maximal value of $\{\f{r}\}_{r=0}^{m}$ and prove its asymptotic behavior in Section~\ref{sec:maxvalue}.
+In Section~\ref{sec:avgvalue}, we consider the probability distribution obtained by appropriately normalizing the sequence $\{\f{r}\}_{r=0}^{m}$.
+Interestingly, we find that the mean of this distribution is asymptotically close to the mode $r_a$.
 Finally, we end with some comments in Section~\ref{sec:discussion}.
-In many places we use the general ideas from~\cite{glasby2022maximum} but we have to come up with different arguments because some of the proofs in~\cite{glasby2022maximum} rely on the fact that $a=1$.
+In many places, we use the general ideas from~\cite{glasby2022maximum}, but we have to come up with different arguments because some of the proofs in~\cite{glasby2022maximum} rely on the fact that $a=1$.
 We give more detail on how our approach compares to the approach in~\cite{glasby2022maximum} in each section.